lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 3. @ParagonTweaks (180K app downloads)
 **DM Link:** https://x.com/ParagonTweaks
 ```
 Hey!
 I'm Luke.
-Been working with the @MigrateFun team (Adam, Chris, Jake) on helping projects with analytics post-migration.
+Been working with the @MigrateFun team (Adam, Chris, Jake) on analytics for projects post-migration.

-With 180K+ downloads, I imagine showing investors the complete price action across your migration probably matters.
-Built https://migrate-chart.fun for this - currently working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
+With 180K+ downloads, showing investors comprehensive metrics probably matters.
+Built https://migrate-chart.fun for this - tracks price, volume, holders, fees across migrations.
+Working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.

 Happy to share if helpful.
+We also do custom integrations for unique tokenomics.
 ```

 ### 4. @rainmakerdotfun (highest engagement)
 **DM Link:** https://x.com/rainmakerdotfun
 ```
 Hey!
-I'm Luke - been talking with Adam and Chris from @MigrateFun about post-migration tools that help projects.
+I'm Luke - been talking with Adam and Chris from @MigrateFun about post-migration analytics.

-I built https://migrate-chart.fun to show holders complete price action across migrations.
+Built https://migrate-chart.fun to track everything - price, holders, volume, fees - across migrations.
 Working with @dev_skill_issue (@ZeraLabs) and @notorious_d_e_v (@PayAINetwork) on it.

 Congrats on the upcoming migration!
 Happy to share what we've put together.
 ```